The Peak Design Leash Ultralight Camera Strap

 Above: The Peak Design Leash Ultralight Camera Strap is attached to our anchors that we would normally attach to our Peak Design Slide & Slide Lite camera straps.
-The camera is a Sony A7RIII with an attached L-Bracket and an AF 35mm f2.8 FE lens.
+The camera is a Sony A7RIII with an attached L-Bracket and a Samyang AF 35mm f2.8 FE lens.

 Above: The Peak Design Leash Ultralight Camera Strap attached to the Peak Design Field Pouch V2.
 This could be worn at the small of your back, side/hip, or at the front.
-Naturally, you could use any of the PD straps, however, for the minimalist photographer this strap is ideal
+Naturally, you could use any of the PD straps, however, this strap is ideal for this size bag.

 Above: The Peak Design Leash Ultralight Camera Strap is easily adjusted by placing your thumb under the loop and sliding.
 Once release the friction will lock the strap in place.

 Above: The Peak Design Leash Ultralight adjuster.
 A simple and unobtrusive way to adjust the strap.
-There are two of these on the strap, however, you will only really need to adjust the chest one on a regular basis.
+There are two of these on the strap, however, you will only really need to adjust the chest one as needed.